Most students will be able to register online through Penn InTouch (PIT).

-Registration start and end dates will be posted online and emailed via the listserv.
-Most students will be able to register online through PIT (Penn-In-Touch).
-Some of our courses are 'Permit only' courses, whose access is restricted to only MBE students.
-If you encounter a 'needs permission' message when you try to register through PIT, email email@example.com for a permit.
+Some of our courses are 'Permit only' courses where access is restricted to only MBE students.
+If you encounter a 'needs permission' message when you try to register through PIT, just contact email@example.com for an authorization to register.

 DMD/MBE and MD/MBE students do not have access to PIT and they must email firstname.lastname@example.org directly with their course requests and the MBE office will handle their registration.

 JD/MBE students are in a special situation in that the Law School handles its registration like a lottery.
 Students put in requests and must wait until very late to find out which courses they've been registered in.
 JD/MBE students should submit their MBE course requests as soon as they know them so that the MBE office can unofficially hold spaces for them.
 Once they learn their JD schedule, students should again contact us so that MBE registration can be completed.

 Special Note Regarding the Mediation Intensives: For students not enrolled in the Clinical Ethics Mediation Certificate Program, only 1 CU of mediation intensives can be used towards your degree.